TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 9/Luke 9.17.md

 ---

-And they ate, and were all filled: and there was taken up that which remained over to them of broken pieces, twelve baskets.
+They ate, and were all filled.
+They gathered up twelve baskets of broken pieces that were left over.